pyth0g/Chess/README.md

-# A simple terminal chess game.
+# A simple chess game for the terminal.